-Flu season is here and experts are concerned
+Flu season is here, and experts are concerned

 The antibodies -- immune system proteins that fight invading pathogens -- elicited in both animals and humans failed to bind to and neutralize the flu viruses, Hensley and his colleagues found.

-While most vaccines in the United States are made in chicken eggs, a small fraction are produced in insects or mammalian cells, Hensley explained.
+Though most vaccines in the United States are made in chicken eggs, a small fraction are produced in insects or mammalian cells, Hensley explained.
 (These are given to people with egg allergies.)
-He and his team compared immune responses in animals and humans who had received a cell-based vaccine -- in this case, Flublok made by Protein Sciences Corporation.
+He and his team compared immune responses in animals and humans who had received a cell-based vaccine: in this case, Flublok ,made by Protein Sciences Corp.

-"And we found both animals and humans receiving that (cell-based) vaccine had superior antibody responses that could bind and neutralize these circulating H3N2 strains," said Hensley.
+"And we found both animals and humans receiving that (cell-based) vaccine had superior antibody responses that could bind and neutralize these circulating H3N2 strains," Hensley said.

 Making a better vaccine

-"Most of the infrastructure to produce vaccines in the US is based on chicken eggs," said Hensley.
+"Most of the infrastructure to produce vaccines in the US is based on chicken eggs," Hensley said.
 There are good reasons for this, including the fact that egg-based propagation allows manufacturers to quickly produce large quantities of vaccine.

-While egg adaptations have always been a problem, beginning last year it had become a "huge problem," said Hensley.
+Though egg adaptations have always been a problem, beginning last year, it had become a "huge problem," he said.
 "As soon as you try to grow this virus in eggs, within a few hours, the virus will acquire this kind of mutation."

 This is not an easy problem to fix, he said.
 To produce vaccines in cells means "a very expensive process for companies to just change their overall manufacturing process," Hensley explained.
 "You can't really do that on the drop of a dime."

-Meanwhile, the same seed strains used last year are being used this year to make the current vaccine, said Hensley.
+Meanwhile, the same seed strains used last year are being used this year to make the current vaccine, Hensley said.

-"This year may be especially difficult because, in addition to this egg adaptive mutation which was present last year, there's indication that the H3N2 viruses are actually evolving," said Hensley.
+"This year may be especially difficult because, in addition to this egg adaptive mutation which was present last year, there's indication that the H3N2 viruses are actually evolving," he said.

-Not only will the vaccine be a mismatch with the actual circulating viruses due to egg adaptation but the vaccine could also be a mismatch due to unexpected viral evolution.
+Not only will the vaccine be a mismatch with the actual circulating viruses due to egg adaptation, it could also be a mismatch due to unexpected viral evolution.

 What kind of flu season is ahead?

-It's too early to speculate which viruses will become dominant in the United States over the course of the coming flu season, said Hensley, "but it's starting to look like it will be H3 viruses."
+It's too early to speculate which viruses will become dominant in the United States over the course of the coming flu season, Hensley said, "but it's starting to look like it will be H3 viruses."
 H3 viruses are influenza A viruses.

 "There are the A group of viruses and the B groups," said Dr. William Schaffner, an infectious disease specialist at Vanderbilt University.
 "The A groups are the ones that usually are responsible for large epidemics ... whereas the B flu strains usually smolder along.
 They always cause illness -- it can be just as severe as the A strains -- but they don't produce large outbreaks."